 Carm comes from a classic Italian family.
 Her grandparents still live in Italy.
 We’re hoping she can convince them to open a PLAY office there and get in some of Nonna’s cooking.
 Carm has been to Italy many times, sometimes with her two kids and husband in tow.
 She loves to travel.
 On a California trip she planned to see Sylvester Stallone’s house.
 But at the time, ironically, Stallone was filming in Hamilton, Carm’s hometown.
 The good news is she got back in time to meet him.
 So impressed he was that the Sly-man yells out “Carm!
 Carm!” instead of “Adrian!
 Adrian!” when ever he takes few too many punches.
 Carm graduated from the Graphic Design program at Sheridan College with a diploma in something to do with graphic design we suspect.
 She’s been in the business ever since, more than 16 years, in fact, on campaigns and projects for clients such as Fortinos, City of Hamilton (as long as Sly was there), Ronald McDonald House, Hamilton Philharmonic Orchestra and Petro Canada Mobility.
 We just hope Carm knows some of Nonna’s pasta recipes.

 Luisa comes from a design background in Editorial Design and Marketing.
-After many efforts to revive the world of wallpaper, she decided to take the freelance world by storm.
+After working in the world of wallpaper, she decided to take the freelance world by storm.
 Luisa studied at Humber College and completed Advertising and Graphic Design.
 Her journey has brought her to PLAY where she reunited with a fellow Humber grad, Jason.
 If this design thing doesn’t work out, she’ll pursue a career in food photography.
 She loves being a mom, cooking and will one day be a ballroom dancer.

 The plight of the copywriter is that your best ideas don’t always come when you’re in front of a blank, white page.
 Which is why Erin likes to run.
 Not from a challenge, she runs on the roads and trails in Burlington.
 Erin is happy that her obsession with television has actually led to a career.
 Who knew?
 In fact, she started in TV and film at Mohawk College, worked on feature films and television commercials, until deciding to go back to school and get her graduate diploma in copy writing for advertising.
 Oh, and there was a stint in the corporate world working in merchandising for Bell.
 Since arriving at PLAY, Erin has been leading the evolution of PLAY Video.